The main rate for those aged 21 and over is £6.31 an hour from 1 October 2013 (lower rates apply before this date).

 Yes.
 You must provide the information within 14 days of receiving a written request.
 Otherwise the employee can go to an Employment Tribunal, which may impose penalties on you.

 If you failed to comply with an enforcement notice, you would be served with a notice of underpayment, requiring you to pay the arrears to each named employee and a financial penalty.
-The penalty will be half the amount owing in arrears with a minimum of £100 and a maximum of £5,000.
+The penalty is 100% of the unpaid wages owed to workers with a maximum penalty of £20,000 per worker that has not been paid the NMW.
 If you comply with the notice of underpayment within 14 days you will receive a 50% reduction on the penalty charge.

 You will be required to pay the current rate of minimum wage for the whole period of underpayment, even if lower rates of minimum wage were in force for some of that period.

 You could also be prosecuted in the criminal courts for a range of offences associated with the minimum wage, including a deliberate refusal to pay it, fiddling the records, or attempting to mislead HM Revenue and Customs (which is the investigating authority).
 If convicted of any of these offences you could be subject to an unlimited fine.